 Today we’ll describe how to recover data from a damaged or inaccessible hard drive encrypted using BitLocker.
 We will show you a simple case and a case with a damaged BitLocker drive.
-Such a issue may occur due to file system corruption on an encrypted disk (for example, damage to the hard disk area in which BitLocker stores important information caused by an unexpected system shutdown), the inability to boot the OS or the BitLocker recovery console, and similar failures that prevent normal opening of the encrypted.
+Such an issue may occur due to the file system corruption on an encrypted disk (for example, a damage to the hard disk area in which BitLocker stores important information caused by an unexpected system shutdown), the inability to boot the OS or the BitLocker recovery console, and similar failures that prevent normal opening of the encrypted data.
 The described problems can arise both with a system disk, and with a removable external or USB disk.

 We will use the utility Repair-bde.exe (BitLocker Repair Tool) for data recovery, a command line tool appeared in Windows 7 / Server 2008 R2.
 It is used to access and recover the encrypted data on a damaged drive encrypted with BitLocker.

 - Requirements for data recovery from a BitLocker volume